orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 		- - ; a +reverse before applying
 		- -number structured how?
 Just the same number but on a different position in the numberline?
 		- What would a .minus()/.neg look like?
 How is it different from reverse
+	- Real numbers; something like a loop on another level than the usual structure is a simpler way to have it, assuming we somehow assume that the loop os realized.
+Otherwise what would the structure look like?
 - Single point, all perspectives.
 Ref on initial, entire initial ref as the .self, what about "entire" under some maximum travel speed/steps (or some variant of that idea)
 - Program language syntax
 - Nested arrays as structure on the initials, different than a 2d grid. + How does this work with unrealized array functions, or realized ones?
 Like .at(index).